red5pro/streaming-html5/src/page/test/subscribeLiveVOD/README.md

 The storage of the HLS files should follow the convention of `<baseURL>/<app scope>`, where `app scope` is where the live broadcast stream is streaming to and the bucket name within the CDN; do not include the `app scope` in the `baseURL` property.

 > For example, if your live broadcast is streaming to the `live` app scope under the name of `stream1`, and your CDN resides at `https://yourcdn/company`, then just provide `https://yourcdn/company` as the `baseURL` and the SDK will attempt to access the HLS files at `https://yourcdn/company/live/stream1.m3u8`.

+**fullURL**

+The `fullURL` could be provided that will be the full URL path to the HLS file used in live seek.
+If this is provided, it will use this _untouched_ and load the file directly.

+> For example, if you provide `https://yourcdn/company/live/stream1.m3u8` as the `fullURL`, that file will be requested.

 **hlsjsRef**